Lightprotocol/solana-zero-hackathon/ideas.md

 ## Gaming / NFT's

--   On-chain text-based games using compressed PDAs to store state
+-   On-chain text-based games using compressed PDAs to store state.

--   On-chain PvP game with hidden information using zkSNARKs.

 -   An NFT program using compressed accounts.

 -   A bidirectional NFT compressor compatible with existing layouts to reclaim rent.

--   NFT: Text-based games to generate unique NFT's en masse using ZK Compression.
+-   NFT: Text-based games to generate unique NFTs én masse using ZK Compression.

--   NFT generator: Allow creators to easily issue NFTs en masse to their community using ZK Compression.
+-   NFT generator: Allow creators to easily issue NFTs én masse to their community using ZK Compression.

+-   On-chain PvP game with hidden information using zkSNARKs.

 -   On-chain advertisements using Compressed Accounts.